Dissonant Species

 Directed by Jacquie P.A.
 Thomas

-Cast: Heather Marie Annis, Sam Boucher, Malia Rogers, Michael Gordon Spence, HannaH Sunley-Paisley
+Ensemble: Heather Marie Annis, Nicholas Eddie, Malia Rogers, Michael Gordon Spence, HannaH Sunley-Paisley

 Set Design: Michael Gordon Spence